operate-first/community/open-source-services.md

 Secondly, the requirements are a bare minimum, and best practices usually go beyond the requirements.
 Thus we must address common questions about the requirements:

+### Q: What defines a service?

+A service is software operated for the user.
+Software the user is operating for themself is not considered a service.
+A service is defined by the context in which the software is operated and all of the assets required to operate the software for the user in that context.

 ### Q: What “assets” should be Open Source?

 **A:** Make all parts of the service open by default, except where law, security, privacy, or common sense says otherwise.